main menu

 • Want the highest cure rate with the least impact on healthy skin

-Mohs is not recommended for every skin cancer.
-Your dermatologist will help guide the best treatment approach.
+Mohs surgery is not necessary for every skin cancer.
+Our dermatology team will guide you toward the most appropriate treatment option for your specific diagnosis.

 benefits of mohs surgery